 Balls has been open about his love of baking.
 In 2016, he appeared on a celebrity version of ‘The Great British Bake-Off’ show for Comic Relief.

-There is an Ed Balls Day
+Ed Balls Day

 On the 28th of April 2011, then-shadow Chancellor Ed Balls typed his name into Twitter, trying to search for an article about himself.
 Every year since, on the 28th of April, Twitter users commemorate the moment with the hashtag #EdBallsDay.